-28. Despite the progress achieved in all sectors, Africa is still faced with several difficulties, among others, difficulties stemming from harmonization of policies; inadequate political determination to implement integration decisions; the absence/ inefficiency of compensation mechanisms for the temporary losers in the integration process; the inadequacy of the physical integration infrastructure; inadequate financial and Human resources; lack of ownership of regional projects at national and grassroots levels: this could be explained by the top-down approach used in developing the various regional and continental policies and programmes with poor involvement of the private sector and civil society organisations; .
+29. Despite the progress achieved in all sectors, Africa is still faced with several difficulties, among others, difficulties stemming from harmonization of policies; inadequate political will to implement integration decisions; apprehension on the part of States to cede some of their competencies; the absence/ inefficiency of compensation mechanisms for the temporary losers in the integration process; the inadequacy of the physical integration infrastructure; lack of ownership of regional projects at the grassroots level: this could be explained by the top-down approach used in developing the various regional and continental policies and programmes with poor involvement of the private sector and civil society organisations; lack of ownership of Regional programmes at national level; inadequate financial resources; and inadequate Human resources.